 - Preheat oven to 375°F. Spray or grease a casserole dish or a 9x13 pan.

-- Cook macaroni as directed on the package in salted water until tender.
+- Cook macaroni as directed on the package in salted water until tender, drain.

-- Combine cheese and dry ingredient mixture with hot macaroni and pour into the greased pan.
+- In a large bowl, combine cheese and flour mixture with hot macaroni and stir to combine.
+Pour into the greased pan.
 Pour milk over macaroni.
-Top with remaining cheese and dot with butter (optional, but recommended).
+Top with remaining cheese.
+Dot with butter.
+Cover with aluminum foil.

 - (Optional) Let sit for 10 minutes before serving to further firm up.

 - Whole wheat elbow macaroni can be substituted.